AlexGraikos/food_volume_estimation/README.md

 To estimate the food volume in an input image use the ```estimate_volume.py``` script as:
 ```
 estimate_volume.py --input_image img_path --depth_model_architecture model_name.json
-  --depth_model_weights model_name_weights.h5 --segmentation_model [GAP/GMAP/GMP]
+  --depth_model_weights model_name_weights.h5 --segmentation_weights segmentation_model_weights.h5
   --fov D --focal_length F --depth_rescaling R --min_depth min_d --max_depth max_d
-  [--plot_results]
+  --relaxation_param relax_param [--plot_results]
 ```
 The model architecture and weights are generated by the training script, as discussed above.
-If either the camera field of view (FoV) or focal length is given, the intrinsics matrix is generated during runtime.
-Otherwise, a default 60 degrees FoV is used to generate the matrix.
-The depth rescaling, min depth and max depth parameters are model-dependent and should not be changed unless the model has been retrained with the new values.
+The camera field of view (FoV) or focal length must be given, to generate the intrinsics matrix during runtime.
+The depth rescaling, min depth, max depth and relaxation parameters are model-dependent and should not be changed unless the model has been retrained and tested with the new values.

 If you wish to visualize the volume estimation pipeline, run the example notebook ```visualize_volume_estimation.ipynb```.
 Point cloud plots are dependent on the [PyntCloud library](https://github.com/daavoo/pyntcloud).